FlavioDiasPs/bitso_challenge/README.md

 ## Issues during project development
 I encountered a few issues during this project that I would like to explain:

+### Github only accept files under 100mb
+- I wanted to add all files there, so I compacted all raw, delta and sqlite data.
+- If you want to test it or see it, you will have to umcompress it.

 ### I Am Not at Home
 - Currently, I am not using my personal computer.
 - This has led to multiple problems with permissions.